Belorussiya-class cruiseferry

-The Belorussiya-class was a class of cruiseferries (sometimes also referred to as the Gruziya class) that were built by Wärtsilä Turku Shipyard, Finland in 1975–1976 for the Black Sea Shipping Company, Soviet Union.
+The Belorussiya class was a class of cruiseferries (sometimes also referred to as the Gruziya class) that were built by Wärtsilä Turku Shipyard, Finland, in 1975–1976 for the Black Sea Shipping Company, Soviet Union.
 The five ships in the class were originally used in cruiseferry service around the Black Sea.
 During the 1980s all ships in the class were rebuilt into cruise ships.
 During the end of the 1990s all ships in the class were sold to other operators.
 The remaining ships in this class ended service in 2020.
-All ships as of 2022 have been scrapped except for the Enchanted Capri, which was shipwrecked on the Gulf coast of Mexico and only has partially been dismantled.
+All ships as of 2022 have been scrapped except for Enchanted Capri, which was shipwrecked on the Gulf coast of Mexico and only has partially been dismantled.

 Concept and construction

 During the early 1970s, the Black Sea Shipping Company of the Soviet Union decided to order five cruiseferries to be used on domestic traffic around the Black Sea.
 Instead of having the ships built domestically or ordering them from Comecon member states, the new ships were ordered from the Wärtsilä shipyards in neutral Finland.